GabrielHugi/joke-site/README.md

 # What is this?

-A simple website with a (will be better implemented later) login system and some internet culture but in a scp style of writing
+A simple website made using the Next JS framework with a (will be better implemented later) login system and some internet culture but in a scp style of writing

 # How to download and run this
 ## Download: